MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 - We recommend using at least one Directory Service account, with read access to all objects in the monitored domains.
 For more information, see [Configure a Directory Service account for Microsoft Defender for Identity](directory-service-accounts.md).

-- If you're deploying a unified Microsoft Defender for Endpoint and Defender for Identity sensor, the supported Windows Server role is *Active Directory Domain Services*. <!--unclear-->

 ## Connectivity requirements

 The Defender for Identity sensor must be able to communicate with the Defender for Identity cloud service, using one of the following methods: